As a commercial tenant, it’s vital that you know your lease language.

 However, one disadvantage is that if the expenses are lower than the fixed amount, the tenant may have no rights to recover the overpayment.

-At Leasecake, we offer to review the terms and conditions of your lease documentation and compare it to what you’re being invoiced, ensuring that you are paying your fair share of expenses as spelled out in the documents.
-Instead of engaging landlords directly, we provide clients the talking points they will need when engaging their landlord to dispute and/or collect any overages paid.
+At Leasecake, our team of real estate experts is available to help with CAM Reconciliations as part of our professional services offering.
+We will review the terms and conditions of your lease documentation and compare it to what you’re being invoiced, ensuring that you are paying your fair share of expenses as spelled out in the documents.
+Instead of engaging landlords directly, we provide you with the talking points you need when engaging your landlord to dispute and/or collect any overages paid.

 When it comes down to lease compliance and profit management, reviewing these charges and ensuring they adhere to the terms and conditions of the lease is critical to successfully managing your locations.